gelsogrove/shopME/finalproject-AG/PRD.md

 ### Security

 - **Data Protection**:

   - All sensitive data is encrypted at rest and in transit
   - API keys and credentials are stored securely using environment variables
   - Passwords are hashed using bcrypt with appropriate salt rounds

+- **Pseudonymization of Data with Tokenization**:

+  To prevent the direct transmission of sensitive personal data to external services (like OpenRouter) and protect user privacy, we will implement a pseudonymization technique based on tokenization.
+This technique will replace identifying personal data with unique "tokens," preserving application functionality without revealing direct information.

+  1. **Tokenization Process**

+     The tokenization process will involve the following steps:

+     - **Identification**: The backend will identify fields containing personal data (e.g., name, surname, address) within the data to be processed.

+     - **Replacement**: The identified personal data will be replaced with unique and artificial tokens.
+These tokens will have no intrinsic meaning and cannot be easily traced back to the original data.

+     - **Mapping**: A mapping table (or secure storage mechanism) will be created and stored exclusively within the backend.
+This table will associate each token with its corresponding original personal data.
+Access to this table will be strictly controlled and limited to authorized personnel.

+     - **Token Sending**: The data, now containing the tokens instead of the actual personal data, will be sent to the OpenRouter service for processing.

+     - **Reconstruction (if necessary)**: Only when strictly necessary and with appropriate authorization, the backend will use the mapping table to reconstruct the original data from the tokens.
+This will occur within the secure environment of the backend and _not_ within the external service.

+  2. **Example**

+     Suppose we need to send customer data to the OpenRouter service to process a support request:

+     - **Original Data**:

+       ```json
+       {
+         "name": "John Doe",
+         "message": "I have a problem with the product..."
+       }
+       ```

+     - **Tokenization**:

+       The backend will apply tokenization:

+       ```json
+       {
+         "name": "PERSON_1234",
+         "message": "I have a problem with the product..."
+       }
+       ```

+       In this case, "John Doe" has been replaced by the token "PERSON_1234".
+       The internal mapping table will record the association:
+       `PERSON_1234` -> `John Doe`.

+     - **Sending**:

+       The tokenized data (with "PERSON_1234") will be sent to OpenRouter.
+       OpenRouter will receive "PERSON_1234" and cannot trace it back to the customer's real name.

+     - **Reconstruction**:

+       If, within the backend, it becomes _necessary_ to reconstruct the original name (for internal management), the mapping table will be used to replace "PERSON_1234" with "John Doe".

+  3. **Advantages**

+     - **Privacy protection**: Prevents direct exposure of personal data to external services.
+     - **GDPR compliance**: Supports the principles of data minimization and purpose limitation.
+     - **Control**: Control over data re-identification remains entirely within the backend.

+  4. **Considerations**

+     - The security of the mapping table is crucial; it must be protected from unauthorized access.
+     - Data reconstruction procedures must be strictly controlled and limited.
+     - Implementation complexity and performance may be affected by the need to tokenize and reconstruct data.

 - **Authentication & Authorization**:

   - JWT-based authentication with refresh token mechanism